Porsche Cayenne insurance group

 What insurance group does the Porsche Cayenne fall under?

 When it comes to car insurance, all vehicles are given a specific insurance group before they are made available to buy.
-These groups range from 1 (cheapest) to 50 (most expensive to insure) and this helps insurers determine a suitable cost of your premium.
-Porsche Cayenne can be found in insurance groups 40 to 50, meaning the car insurance will be very expensive to insure compared to the average vehicle.
+These groups range from 1 (cheapest) to 50 (most expensive to insure) and this helps insurers determine a suitable premium.
+The Porsche Cayenne can be found in insurance groups 40 to 50, meaning the car insurance will be very expensive compared to the average vehicle.

 Porsche Cayenne insurance cost by location

 The table above illustrates the average cost of insuring a Porsche Cayenne based on insurance groups and driver age.
-However, there are a lot of number of other factors that affect the cost of your car insurance premiums, including where you live.
+However, there are a lot of other factors that affect the cost of your car insurance premium, including where you live.

-To show the impact that your address can have on your car insurance premiums, here are some average quotes for a 30-year-old living in three different locations.
+To show the impact that your address can have on your car insurance premium, here are some average quotes for a 30-year-old living in 3 different locations.
 The quotes are for a Porsche Cayenne 4.8 S 5d Tiptronic S.